Frequently Asked Questions

 Q: Can you tell me how much a house sold for?

-A: No, sales price is not of public record in Clay County.
-A Deed of Trust will tell you how much they borrowed on the property.
+A: Sales price is not of public record in Clay County.
 The Clay County Assessor’s office may be able to tell you the market value for the area.

 Q: Can you tell me when my house was built?